About

 Black Student Admissions Pathway

 The University of Saskatchewan (USask) College of Medicine recognizes the need for greater diversity within the medical profession to address healthcare disparities and better serve diverse patient populations.
 To actively promote health equity, the college is introducing an optional Black Student Admissions Pathway (BSAP) designed to increase representation of Black students within our medical school.
-The BSAP will be introduced in the 2025 application cycle (for entry in 2026).

 Black applicants choosing to apply through the BSAP will be required to submit an additional written personal essay as a supplemental item to their application.
-Information regarding the submission of the BSAP written personal essay can be found in the Applicant Information Document.
+Information regarding the submission of the BSAP written personal essay can be found in the Admissions Information Document.

 Admission information